Links

 Heidi Hui Shi (Shí Huì 石慧) obtained her Ph.D. specializing in Chinese linguistics from the Department of East Asian Languages and Literatures, University of Oregon, USA.

-She also holds a B.A. in international economics and trade from Southeast University (Nanjing, China), an M.A. in international studies and East Asian Studies from Sogang University (Seoul, South Korea), and another M.A. in linguistics from University of Oregon (Eugene, USA).
+She also holds an MA in linguistics from University of Oregon (Eugene, USA), another MA in international studies and East Asian Studies from Sogang University (Seoul, South Korea), and a BA in international economics and trade from Southeast University (Nanjing, China).

 Teaching

-Dr. Shi teaches the following courses at UTU:
+Dr. Shi has taught the following courses at UTU:

-2. Linguistics content courses: Chinese grammar; language variation; interaction and communication in Chinese; language politics and reforms; academic writing in Chinese; business communication in Chinese
+2. Linguistics content courses: Chinese grammar; language variation; interaction and communication in Chinese; language policies and reforms; academic writing in Chinese; MA business communication in Chinese

 3. Research & thesis seminars: BA proseminar, MA proseminar, MA research methodology